nirv-ai/racexp/0heccya.md

-# HECC-YA Model for Systems, Services and Applications
+# HECCYA Model for Systems, Services and Applications

 - focusing on zero-trust immutable infrastructure and applications
 - **H**ardware (metal/cloud)